Study Abroad FAQs

 2. International Health Insurance

 All students are required to purchase the SUNY International Health/Accident Insurance policy.
 Most health insurances are not sufficient for overseas traveling.
-Information on the HTH Worldwide Health Insurance and MEDEX plan will be sent to you by email.
+Information on the health insurance plan will be sent to you by email.
 Be sure to retain the attached ID card and bring it overseas with you.
-Additional information regarding HTH Worldwide is available at www.hthworldwide.com.

-If you believe that your own health insurance policy has the same coverage as the HTH Worldwide policy, please give a copy of the policy to the OIES office, and we will forward it to the insurance company to request a waiver.
-OIES will not forward the waiver request until you have identified the similarities in all parts of the health insurance coverage
+If you believe that your own health insurance policy has the same coverage as the SUNY policy, please give a copy of the policy to the Office of Global Education, and we will forward it to the insurance company to request a waiver.
+We will not forward the waiver request until you have identified the similarities in all parts of the health insurance coverage

 Chapter 6: Program through Other SUNY Campuses